Grup de Recerca en Educació, Interacció i Plurilingüisme

 GREIP statement in favour of the Catalan plurilingual educational model

-Plurilingual education in Catalonia has specific features: a) the model is the result of consensus amongst all citizens, since the time it was first implemented; b) it is sensitive to and has been continually adapted to the sociolinguistic changes of the Catalan society to ensure social cohesion and respect for the diversity of origins of all students; c) it has been internationally recognized as exemplar; and d) it has proved to be highly effective in assessing the plurilingual competences of the school population in primary and secondary education.
+Plurilingual education in Catalonia has specific features: a) the model is the result of consensus amongst all citizens, since it was first implemented; b) it is sensitive to and has been continually adapted to the sociolinguistic changes of the Catalan society to ensure social cohesion and respect for the diversity of origins of all students; c) it has been internationally recognised as exemplary; and d) it has proved to be highly effective in assessing the plurilingual competences of the school population in primary and secondary education.